CPColin/ceylon-spring-experiments/README.md

 Let's smush Ceylon, Spring Boot, and Thymeleaf together and see what happens!

+Run the `demo::run` function to fire up a server on `localhost:8080` and experiment with the simple CRUD webapp.
+Log in as `admin1` or `admin2` to get elevated privileges or anybody between `user1` and `user5` to get normal privileges.

 ## Important configuration options

 See `.ceylon/config` for important configuration options, notably: